 If you’re using Apple’s Mail, the update command automatically sends out an email to all of them, and you’re done.

 If you’re using some other mail program on your computer, such as Outlook or Eudora, the update command will take you to your mail program with the email already composed.
 All you have to do is click Send.

 If you’re using web mail (using your web browser to access Yahoo! or Google mail, for example), a special copy command will put the information on the clipboard.
 You need to create a new message, address it to the other people using Calendar, and paste the update info into the message body.

 No matter what email program you use, receiving an update works the same way.
 Open the update, copy the message body, and switch back to Calendar.
 You don’t need to paste—your calendar will update itself as soon as you return.
 With many email programs, you can simply drag the update from the message list onto Calendar’s dock icon—you don’t even need to open it.

 Calendar and the Dock

-While Calendar is running, its Dock icon shows today’s date, so you should leave it active all the time.
-When you’re done looking at your calendar, just close the window.
-When you switch back to it, or whenever the date changes, the window will reappear.
+Calendar’s Dock icon always shows today’s date, even if it’s not running.
+But you can leave it running all the time and when you’re done looking at your calendar, just close the window.
+When you switch back to Calendar, or whenever the date changes, the window will reappear.